 More Lies: Distilled Water linked to Early Death

 This is perhaps among the most false statement of all relating to Distilled water.
-This statement was made famous by an article found at mercola.com, which ironically, sells Reverse Osmosis systems which produce water that is virtually the same as distilled water , in fact mercola.com says “Distilled water [...]
-Like a reverse osmosis filter, all healthy minerals are removed” (http://waterfilters.mercola.com/drinking-water-filter.aspx).
-If you take a sample of distilled water and Reverse Osmosis water to most laboratories around the world, they will have a hard time figuring out which kind of water is which.
-The article was actually Written by Dr. Rona in Canada, who is Not a Medical Doctor nor an expert by any stretch in Water quality and apparently more interested in selling you vitamins (http://www.ratemds.com/doctor-ratings/41985/Dr-Zoltan-Rona-Toronto-ON.html).
+This statement was made famous by an article found at mercola’s website, which ironically, sells Reverse Osmosis systems which produce water that is virtually the same as distilled water , in fact mercola says “Distilled water […] Like a reverse osmosis filter, all healthy minerals are removed” (http://waterfilters.mercola.com/drinking-water-filter.aspx).
+If you take a sample of distilled water and Reverse Osmosis water to most laboratories around the world, they will have a hard time figuring out which kind of water is which (Although Distilled water will usually be recognized as the purest water).
+The article was actually Written by Dr. Rona in Canada (we believe placed on mercola’s site by mistake).

 Saying that Distilled water is linked to Early death is saying that reverse Osmosis is linked to early death.
 Just Not true, they are both safe.

 More Lies: Distilled Water removes Minerals from your Body